If you have to pay Council Tax and you are on a low income, you could get Council Tax Reduction (previously called Council Tax Support).

-From 1 April 2023 Mendip District Council, Sedgemoor District Council, Somerset West and Taunton Council, South Somerset District Council, and Somerset County Council will merge into a single new Council called Somerset Council.
+On 1 April 2023, Mendip District Council, Sedgemoor District Council, Somerset West and Taunton Council, South Somerset District Council, and Somerset County Council merged into a single new Council called Somerset Council.

-Currently, each district runs their own scheme.
-The creation of a single Somerset Council requires a single unified approach to supporting taxpayers on low incomes to help pay their Council Tax.
+Previously, each district ran their own scheme.
+The creation of a single Somerset Council required a single unified approach to supporting taxpayers on low incomes to help pay their Council Tax.

-Anyone currently getting a Council Tax Reduction will not have to make a new claim.
-We will work out their new award from 1 April 2023.
+Anyone already receiving a Council Tax Reduction will not have to make a new claim.
+We will work out your new award from 1 April 2023.
 People who are adversely affected by the scheme may be eligible for help through an Exceptional Hardship Scheme.

 |Band||Discount (%)||Single person||Single person with one child||Single person with two children||Couple with no children||Couple with one child||Couple with two children|

 |1||100||£0 – £95||£0 – £160||£0 – £220||£0 – £140||£0 – £200||£0 – £260|

 |2||75||£95.01 – £155||£160.01 – £220||£220.01 – £290||£140.01 – £210||£200.01 – £260||£260.01 – £330|

 |3||40||£155.01 – £190||£220.01 -£255||£290.01 – £370||£210.01 – £260||£260.01 – £295||£330.01 – £410|